 Q. What about casuals or independent contractors?

-The government has recently announced that they will waive the one week wait period for access to sickness allowance for casuals and contractors (but not sole contractors).
+The government has waived the one week wait period for access to sickness allowance for casuals and contractors (but not sole contractors).

 Otherwise, there is no requirement to pay casual employees or contractors.